funk443/dotfiles/README.md

 The deploy script for software configurations are yet to be written, so you'll have to resolve to manually symlink these files now.

-There is a convenience script `theme-setup.sh` for setup the GTK theme and fonts tho.
+There is a convenience script `Scripts/ThemeSetup.sh` for setup the GTK theme and fonts tho.
+It should work on most of the GNU/Linux distros.

 For GTK theme, I use [Skewaita], which is already setup as a submodule of this repository.
 For icon theme, I use [Oxylite].

 The script can do the following things for you: